blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 Having repositories should make it possible to build tooling around type discoverability, whether it be autocomplete in Schema Editors, or embedding applications being able to create and modify types within a repository.

-This is also made a lot easier as the proposed Type System has provisioned that `$id`s of types are unique URIs, which should make it easier to allow for a decentralized system for hosting them, while also enabling the creation of centralized ones for people who want to benefit from a closer-knit system.
+This is also made a lot easier as the proposed Type System has provisioned that `$id`s of types are unique URLs, which should make it easier to allow for a decentralized system for hosting them, while also enabling the creation of centralized ones for people who want to benefit from a closer-knit system.

 ## Supplementary tooling